asvd/helios-kernel/README.md

 module head)

-- create a compound module which should load several modules used at once (in Helios Kernel such module could simply list all dependences using `include()`, without the need to transfer other modules' routines through the exported objects)
+- create a compound module which should load several modules used at once (in Helios Kernel such module could simply list all dependencies using `include()`, without the need to transfer other modules' routines through the exported objects)